tnearey/SmartPhoneData/Codebook.md

 fBodyBodyGyroJerkMag-std()  -->  fBodyBodyGyroJerkMagStd
 fBodyBodyGyroJerkMag-meanFreq()  -->  fBodyBodyGyroJerkMagMeanFreq

-These constituted the first 79 columns of the data.
+The aggregated measurements constituted the first 79 columns of the data.
 They are real values in the original units of the raw data set (see the features_info.txt file in appendix 2 below) Column 80 is a subject id number
 Column 81 is an activity identifier, coded as a string.
 The original names of the activities are taken from